-New Castelar College is a member of the World Association of Early Childhood Educators (WEAEI-WAECE), which allows our Early Childhood Education teaching staff to receive continuous training and to share experiences with educators from all over the world.
+NEW Castelar College is a member of the World Association of Early Childhood Educators (AMEI-WAECE), enabling our Early Childhood Education teaching team to receive continuous training and transfer of experiences with educators from all over the world

-This cycle ranges from 0 to 3 years old.
-It is a very special and important stage of a child's life and therefore our objectives are focused on their socio-emotional and motor development.
+This cycle covers from 0 to 3 years.
+It's a very special and important stage in a child's life, so our goals are focused on their social-emotional and motor development.

-We pay special attention to the adaptation period, as we believe it is essential to respect the different rhythms, needs and development of each child.
+We pay special attention to the adaptation period, as we believe that it's essential to respect each child's different paces, needs and development.

-We consider of vital importance the environment where learning takes place, therefore, our classrooms are conditioned for children to develop their curiosity, interest and autonomy.
-We give special importance to the psychomotor development of the child through games where motor imitation, sensory play and manipulation predominate.
+For us, the physical learning environment is vitally important, so our classrooms are equipped to ensure young children develop their curiosity, interest and independence.
+We attach special importance to children's psychomotor development through games where motor imitation, sensory play and manipulative play are key factors.

-Our methodology is based on stimulating, flexible and individualized work and we encourage each child to become the dynamic protagonist of his or her own learning.
+Our methodology is based on stimulating, flexible and individualised work and we encourage each child to become a dynamic protagonist of their own learning.

-Within the school schedule, in order to complement and give meaning to learning, we carry out activities, inside and outside the school, which encompass all the objectives that we will develop: excursions, workshops, different projects and activities shared with families.
+Within school hours, to complement and give meaning to learning, we carry out activities both inside and outside the school.
+These activities encompass all the objectives we will be working on: excursions, workshops, various projects and activities shared with families.

 This cycle ranges from 3 to 6 years of age.
-Each child is an individual being with unique interests, abilities and needs that differentiate them from others.
-In addition to caring for their academic development, at New Castelar College we accompany them in their personal growth process, sharing moments of love and affection that help them forge their personality.
+This cycle covers from 3 to 6 years.
+Each child is an individual, with unique interests, skills and needs that set them apart from others.
+In addition to looking after their academic development, here at New Castelar College we accompany children in their process of personal growth, sharing moments of endearment and affection that help them forge their own personality.

-We believe in individualized teaching respecting the rhythms of each child and therefore we care about:
+We believe in individualized teaching respecting the each child's pace and so we take great care to:

-- To create in our classrooms a climate rich in stimuli that favors learning in a way that avoids limiting the child's possibilities.
+- Create a rich and stimulating environment in our classrooms that favours learning in a way that avoids limiting the child's potential.

-- Always start from what the child knows, and put him/her in situations that allow him/her to relate what he/she knows to what is proposed.
+- Always start from what the child knows, and put them in situations that allow them to relate what they know with what is in front of them..

-- Diversify the materials used in learning situations, favoring generalization and transfer to different contexts.
+- Diversify the materials used in learning situations, encouraging generalization and transfer to different contexts.

 - Always put the child in a situation of success.
-Use a positive pedagogy, based on success.
-The child has to have the feeling of success, at least once a day, and that is our responsibility.
+Use a positive teaching approach based on success.
+A child has to have the feeling of success at least once a day, and that's our responsibility.

 - Make teaching/learning situations more flexible so that they can be enriched with unplanned inputs

-- Globalize content, areas and activities, thus promoting project work.
+- Globalize content areas and activities, promoting project work.

-- Use the game as a motivating and global learning activity.
+- Use play as a motivating learning activity with a global view.

-- Accompany them in the formation of their first social groups.
+- Accompany them as they form their first social groups.

 - Building your self-concept.